LordRaydenMK/SuperheroesAndroid/README.md

 ### Presentation Layer

-Each screen is represented by a `Fragment` which plays the role of glue code.
+Each screen is represented by a `@Composable` function which plays the role of glue code.
 It's responsible for DI, forwarding actions from the view (Compose) to the `ViewModel` and forwarding state from the `ViewModel` to the view.
 It also handles any side effect emitted by the `ViewModel` e.g. navigation events.

-Each fragment has a Jetpack ViewModel that:
+Each screen has a Jetpack ViewModel that:

 - exposes a single `Flow<ViewState>` backed by a `MutableStateFlow` (caching the last item) describing the state of the view at a given time
 - exposes a single `Flow<Effect>` backed by a `Channel` for side effects like navigation, Snackbar or similar.
 Event that happen when no-one is subscribed are cached.
 All events are delivered when subscribed
 - exposes a `CoroutineScope` with operations tied to it's lifecycle

-The Fragment observes the `Flow<ViewState>` between `onStart` and `onStop` and updates the `Sceen`.
-The Fragment observes `Flow<Effect>` between `onStart` and `onStop` making sure fragment transactions are executed only when the view is active.
+The screen observes the `Flow<ViewState>` between `onStart` and `onStop` and updates the `Screen`.
+The screen observes `Flow<Effect>` between `onStart` and `onStop` making sure navigation happens only when the view is active.

-The Fragment observes the `Flow<Action>` from `onStart` until `onStop`.
+The screen observes the `Flow<Action>` from `onStart` until `onStop`.
 However any network calls that result from those interactions are de-coupled from this lifecycle.
-The operations triggered by the view actions are coupled to the `ViewModel` lifecycle and are only disposed in the `ViewMode.onDispose()` function.
+The operations triggered by the view actions are coupled to the `ViewModel` lifecycle and are only disposed in the `ViewModel.onDispose()` function.
 Check the [fork() function][fork] for more details.

 The logic is written as extension functions on top of a module (collection of dependencies).

 ### Dependency Injection

 The sample uses the DI approach from [Simple Kotlin DI][simple-di].
 The dependencies with Singleton scope live in the app as `AppModule`.
-Each fragment uses the `AppModule` dependencies and can add it's own (e.g. the `ViewModel`) that are un-scoped or use Jetpack for scoping (e.g. `ViewModel`).
+Each screen uses the `AppModule` dependencies and can add it's own (e.g. the `ViewModel`) that are un-scoped or use Jetpack for scoping (e.g. `ViewModel`).

 The logic is written as extension functions on top of a module (collection of dependencies).